hynek/setup-cached-uv/README.md

 ### `cache-suffix`

-A static string suffix to add to the cache name.
+A static string to append to the cache name.
 This could, for example, be the name of the job.

 ### `cache-dependency-path`

-A path to a file whose contents is hashed and added to the cache name.
+A path to a file whose contents is hashed and appended to the cache name.
 May contain glob-style patterns and match more than one file.
 Internally, the GitHub Actions function `hashFiles` is used to hash the passed path.